lipeprado/onidata-challenge/README.md

 #### Features

-* Login with username and passwor
+* Login with username and password
 * JWT token
 * Tests with Jest and Enzyme